pagnmickie/nexttrip/README.md

 Eg, if you wanted to know the next bus leaving from our Brooklyn Park campus to our downtown campus:

 ``
-$ go run nextbus.go “Express - Target - Hwy 252 and 73rd Av P&R - Mpls” “Target North Campus Building F” “south”
+$ go run nextbus.go "Express - Target - Hwy 252 and 73rd Av P&R - Mpls" "Target North Campus Building F" "south"
 ``

 ``